PAIR-code/lumi/README.md

 To deploy the Firebase cloud functions, see functions/README.md.

+### 5. Local paper import and debugging

+The import script in scripts/import_papers_local.py can be used to import a set of papers for local debugging.
+The locally imported papers can be rendered in lumi_doc.stories.ts via Storybook.

 ## License and Disclaimer

 All software is licensed under the Apache License, Version 2.0 (Apache 2.0).